Cetshwayo: Later life

 By 1882, differences between two Zulu factions—pro-Cetshwayo uSuthus and three rival chiefs led by Zibhebhu—had erupted into a blood feud and civil war.
 In 1883, the British government tried to restore Cetshwayo to rule at least part of his previous territory, but the attempt failed.
 With the aid of Boer mercenaries, Chief Zibhebhu started a war contesting the succession, and on 22 July 1883, he attacked Cetshwayo's new kraal in Ulundi.
 Cetshwayo was wounded but escaped to the forest at Nkandla.
+Two months later, the King was treated for 'A Rare Foreign Body in the Eye,' a live tick that had attached itself to his cornea.

-After pleas from the Resident Commissioner, Sir Melmoth Osborne, Cetshwayo moved to Eshowe, where he died a few months later on 8 February 1884, aged 57–60, presumably from a heart attack, although there are some theories that he may have been poisoned.
+After pleas from the Resident Commissioner, Sir Melmoth Osborne, Cetshwayo moved to Eshowe, where he died a few months later on 8 February 1884, presumably from a heart attack, although there are some theories that he may have been poisoned.
 His body was buried in a field within sight of the forest, to the south near Nkunzane River.
 The remains of the wagon that carried his corpse to the site were placed on the grave and may be seen at Ondini Museum, near Ulundi.

-Cetshwayo's most prominent role in South African historiography is being the last king independent of the Zulu Kingdom.
+Cetshwayo's most prominent role in South African historiography is being the last independent king of the Zulu Kingdom.
 His son Dinuzulu, as heir to the throne, was proclaimed king on 20 May 1884, supported by (other) Boer mercenaries.
 A blue plaque commemorates Cetshwayo at 18 Melbury Road, Kensington, London.